mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 1. Loads files into the ADS if they are not present yet.
 These workspaces remain in mint condition, i.e. we don't want to move them in order to be able to reuse them.
 The calibration workspace is being loaded into the ADS as well.
-2. Passes the loaded workspaces and the `SANSStateComplete` to a work-flow algorithm, which performs a single reduction.
+2. Passes the loaded workspaces and the `SANSState` to a work-flow algorithm, which performs a single reduction.

 The above ADS feature might be considered unclean, since a work-flow algorithm